amorychambers/teahouse-project/README.md

 The content I considered important enough to remain consistent across all pages is as follows:

-- A header with the site logo, and on desktop an additional title for the page the user is currently viewing
+- A header with the site logo, and on larger screens an additional title for the page the user is currently viewing
 - A navigation bar to access the different pages of the site
 - A footer with the business address to be more memorable
 - A short business tagline to reinforce the business ethos